bilalbutt044/react-assignment-news-aggregator/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+# NOTE:

+Ideadlly github repo should not contains .env file but i have pushed it so interviewer can run this repo locally.

 # Running React Vite Application in Docker Container

 This guide provides step-by-step instructions on how to run a React Vite application in a Docker container.